Sunday, August 25, 2019

 * Art Modell, owner of the Cleveland Browns, threatened to move if he didn't get a new stadium.
 The City, County and State governments didn't take the threat seriously, and they moved after the 1995 season, becoming the Baltimore Ravens.
 Cleveland got a new stadium and a new Browns franchise, both debuting in 1999.

 * Bud Adams, owner of the Houston Oilers, threatened to move if he didn't get a new stadium.
 He almost had an agreement to move to Jacksonville in 1988, but he got an agreement for improvements to the Astrodome, and called it off.
-But he decided it wasn't enough, and, after the 1996 season, he moved the team, and it became the Tennessee Titans.
+He later decided that what he'd gotten wasn't enough, and, after the 1996 season, he moved the team, and it became the Tennessee Titans.
 Jacksonville got the expansion Jaguars in 1995, and Adams' team and the city he once used as leverage are now divisional rivals.

 * The Tampa Bay Buccaneers played 22 seasons in Tampa Stadium, 1976 to 1997, before moving into Raymond James Stadium, which has now lasted that long.